 DISCLAIMER: There is a setting which can be disabled that would allow any unauthenticated user to attend the meeting anonymously as long as they have the meeting URL.
 We do not support or recommend allowing unauthenticated users to attend your meetings because you could be subject to Zoom Bombing.
 Learn more about this setting.

 Yes.
 You can save in-meeting chats to your computer or the Zoom Cloud either manually or automatically.
 If you save the chat locally to your computer, it will save any chats that you can see—those sent directly to you and those sent to everyone in the meeting or webinar.
-If you save the chat to the cloud, it will only save chats that were sent to everyone and messages sent while you were cloud recording.
+If you save the chat to the cloud, it will only save chats that were sent to everyone and in-meeting messages that were sent while recording.
 Learn more.

 Yes.
-There are 3 video layouts when no one in the meeting is screen sharing: Active Speaker View, Gallery View, and floating thumbnail window.
+There are 3 video layouts when no one in the meeting is screen sharing: Active Speaker, Gallery, and Immersive views.
 When someone is screen sharing, you can use Side-by-side Mode or view the screen share with Active Speaker View.
 Any of these layouts can be used in full screen or windowed mode, with the exception of the floating thumbnail view.
 Learn more.

 Yes.
 By default, automatic recordings are disabled.
 Your recording settings allow you to enable or disable recording features for your meetings.
 These settings control the availability of recordings and the protection of our students.
 The UW-Madison defaults have been vetted and put in place by the UW-Madison Cybersecurity Office.
 Learn more.